 Suitable for pre-pack Administration?

-- Subject then to stringent legislation.
-The officeholder is, therefore, required to demonstrate that the process offers the best outcome for creditors.
+- The subject then to stringent legislation.
+The officeholder required to demonstrate that the process offers the best outcome for creditors.

 Why then a pre-pack administration?

 - Then enables business continuity;

 What are ethical issues with a pre-pack?

 The presence of the directors generates many concerns with creditors, while the process of a pre-pack happens.

 Naturally, their involvement attracts criticism from creditors when the former directors now have a new limited company trading vehicle having just left behind the previous creditors unpaid.

 Little if any transparency

 Transparency in a Pre-Pack remains vital.
 Without it, creditors naturally fear the worst.